mwong510ca/Algorithm-26WayRadixTrie-Boggle/README.md

 There are 3 dictionaries can be choose from:
 * [OSPD] - Official Scrabble Player Dictionary (US)
 * [EOWL] - English Open Word List (UK)
 * [SOWPODS] - English-language tournament Scrabble
-Player may use their choice of dictionary file in txt format.
+* local dictionary file (text based, one word per line) - Player may use their choice of dictionary file in txt format.

 [System requirements and installation]